ATSOTECK/ilex-lang/docs/docs/arrays.md

 ### array.sort(ascending: bool (optional))

 Sorts the array.
 The array must be all numbers.
 The optional bool `ascending` specifies if it is sorted in ascending or descending order.
 By default it sorts ascending.
-This .function is likely to change.
+This function is likely to change.

 ```ts
 array := [6, 3, 7, 2]